metablaster/WindowsFirewallRuleset/Readme/Remote.md

 ```

 Note that Registry provider `-PSProvider Registry` does not support specifying credentials but
-specifying `FileSystem` does the trick
+specifying `FileSystem` does the trick.

+If `New-PSDrive` fails with "The network path was not found" try restarting `fdphost` service on
+both computers or reboot both computers.\
+Alternatively, creating a new remote share and connecting to it instead of default `C$` can help.

 [Table of Contents](#table-of-contents)